-Montréal and Vancouver are major Canadian cities with 2011 cycling commute mode shares of 2.7% and 4.3% respectively and substantial between-neighbourhood variability in cycling.
+Montréal and Vancouver are major Canadian cities with 2011 cycling commute mode shares (% of trips to work by bike) of 2.7% and 4.3% respectively and substantial between-neighbourhood variability in cycling.
 Both have cycle tracks, painted bike lanes, residential street bikeways, and paved off-street bike paths, but their extent and network patterns differ.
 We examined the following questions:

 - Are mode shares higher when bikeways are closer to where people live and does bikeway type make a difference?